moremeyou/Obsidian-Tag-Buddy/README.md

 All these buttons can be hidden in the settings outlined below.

 ### 📚  Copy or move paragraphs to a section
 As noted above, each paragraph includes a dropdown to specify where the move or copy buttons should paste the tagged paragraph.
 “Top of note” and “End of note” are always available.
 But if you include a header section title in the tag summary, this will also become an option in the dropdown, as seem below.
-Likewise, when copying to another note, Tag Buddy will look for this section in that note.
-If it’s not found, it will paste to the top of the other note.
+If a section is chosen, when copying or moving to another note, Tag Buddy will look for that section to paste the content.
+If the section isn’t found, it will paste to the top of the note.
 In all cases, when pasting Tag Buddy will try to detect the list type below the section header.

 ![Copy To Section Demo](https://github.com/moremeyou/Obsidian-Tag-Buddy/blob/main/tagSummaryDemo2.gif?raw=true)